AdeleAps/web-scraper-demo/README.md

 DB_PASSWORD=password
 ```

-CD into the project directory and run the following:
+CD into the project directory and run the following (make sure that Docker is running):

 ```
 composer install